 The Klas Pioneer Express (GRRIP, AN/PSC-15) is the lightest, fully featured, mobile SIPRNET case designed for the first-in communicator.
 It weighs less than 28lbs and all the components fit in a single, ruggedized case measuring 16″ x 13″ x 6.87″.
 The Klas Pioneer Express, or GRRIP (Global Rapid Response Information Package), has a 3 hour battery and accepts a wide range of AC and DC inputs.
 It is quick to setup and is designed around standard applications such as Microsoft Outlook.
 It has everything you need to deploy a mobile office to the field including a laptop, red-side router, black-side router, TCP accelerator, phone handset and battery.
 It supports the Talon type 1 encryption PCMCIA card, the SecNet54 type 1 encryption module, and includes a BGAN satellite phone for remote operation at broadband speeds.
+Over 2,000 GRRIP systems have been fielded by U.S. DoD organizations.
+Most recently, the Army has deployed many systems to keep the coalition network running during the retrograde of forces in Afghanistan.

 See the Klas Pioneer Express (GRRIP, AN/PSC-15) brochure